-- In James Clavell's Tai Pan, the mandarins—the Chinese officials—"renamed" the highest British official His Exellency Longstaff: they translated his last name into Cantonese as "Odious Penis".
+- In James Clavell's Tai Pan, the mandarins—the Chinese officials—"renamed" the highest British official His Excellency Longstaff: they translated his last name into Cantonese as "Obvious Penis".
 This nickname was used in all official letters addressed to Longstaff for more than a year.

 - Blanche from A Streetcar Named Desire invokes this at one point: she asks Mitch whether he speaks French, and when he gives a negative answer, she says: "Voulez-vous coucher avec moi ce soir?
 Vous ne comprenez pas?
 Ah, quel dommage!" ("Would you like to sleep with me this evening?
 You don’t understand?
 What a tragedy!")

-- In one Inside the Actors Studio issue, Natalie Portman said a line in Hebrew (at the very end of this interview part) and then, when asked of its meaning, playfully answered: "It's for me to know and you to find out".
+- In an issue of Inside the Actors Studio dedicated to Natalie Portman, she said a line in Hebrew (at 31:06) and then, when asked of its meaning, playfully answered: "It's for me to know and you to find out".
 Since then, people on the Internet have been asking about it.
 Besides, she mentioned in an interview that she likes using Hebrew as a secret language.

 - In this interview with a Peruvian local Señora Dominica, she teases the interviewer by saying something in Quechua and not revealing what she said, so that he would become curious and learn Quechua too.